-Warnisha Foster from Ocala, Florida, USA started Kiss My Crown Essentials over 1 year ago, a business.
+Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials over 2 years ago.

 My name Warnisha Foster I am the CEO of Kiss My Crown Essentials.
 I founded Kiss My Crown Essentials in March of 2020 and I started offering my products a few at a time to see how they would go over with the public.
 My first product was Strawberry Rose’ Champagne Soap.
 The idea for this soap came from looking at my life as a single mom of four I started to feel burned out.
 I needed something to make me feel feminine, Make me feel like a woman, Grown and sexy.
 This did the trick.

 Our mission here a KMCE is to let mothers like myself know that we are seen, we are beautiful and we are a necessity.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.

 We interview successful business owners and share the stories behind their business.
 By sharing these stories, we want to help you get started.